|Major Groups > Polypores > Stemmed, Pale-Fleshed > Polyporus badius|

 by Michael Kuo

-Cap: 4-20 cm; broadly convex to shallowly vase-shaped; round in outline, kidney-shaped, or lobed; dry; smooth; dark reddish brown to dark brown, often paler towards the margin (rarely pale overall, with a reddish brown center).
+Cap: 4-20 cm; broadly convex to shallowly depressed; round, kidney-shaped, or lobed in outline; dry; bald; usually dark reddish brown to dark brown, but paler towards the margin--but sometimes pale (nearly white) overall, with a reddish brown center area; blackening slowly from the center outward with old age.

-Stem: Central or off-center to lateral; 1-6 cm long; 5-1.5 cm wide; equal; dry; pale at the apex but soon black nearly overall; tough.
+Stem: Central or off-center to lateral; 1-4 cm long; 0.5-2 cm wide; equal, or tapered to base; dry; pale at the apex but dark brown to black and velvety elsewhere; tough.

 Further Online Information: